-- ☐ Use the STUDENT ILLNESS LOG and STAFF ILLNESS LOG to document illnesses among staff and students. - You may also pull this information from your attendance system and send.
-Please try to include as much of the information on the logs as you can in the report. - □ Send both ILLNESS LOGS back to MDH within 2 business days of reporting the suspected outbreak.
-It's okay if it's not complete, you'll send a complete one at the end of the outbreak. - Epidemiology staff will use this to assess A) which pathogen is causing the outbreak, B) the likely route of transmission, and C) whether additional prevention measures are needed. - ☐ Gather additional information. - List activities, events, field trips etc., held during the week prior to the first illness (especially if food was served). - Determine when and where there were any vomiting incidents or diarrheal accidents in the facility. - If requested by MDH, provide menus (breakfast and lunch). - If requested by MDH, provide names and phone numbers for staff and/or students (in rare cases, MDH may want to conduct interviews). - □ Stool samples are important to confirm the outbreak cause, and determine strains that cause illness.
-Please distribute stool sample collection kits to 3 students (obtain parent permission if <18) or staff (MDH will provide kits; the testing is free of charge at the MDH Public Health Laboratory). - MDH will provide results. - If stools from students or staff were tested at a clinical laboratory, notify MDH of any results. - ☐ Send both completed ILLNESS LOGS (or final attendance information) back to MDH between 1 and 2 weeks after the last illness. - This information is used to report to the National Outbreak Reporting System (NORS) (www.cdc.gov/nors/) and helps us understand disease burden and trends.
+- Use attendance reports or other information to track how many students and staff are sick, what symptoms they have, and when they got sick. - You can use the STUDENT ILLNESS LOG and STAFF ILLNESS LOG to track illness, if you like. - Epidemiology staff will use this to assess A) which pathogen is causing the outbreak, B) the likely route of transmission, and C) whether additional prevention measures are needed.

+Gather additional information.

+- Determine when and where there were any vomiting incidents or diarrheal accidents in the facility. - If requested by MDH, provide menus (breakfast and lunch). - If requested by MDH, provide names and phone numbers for staff and/or students (in rare cases, MDH may want to conduct interviews). - □ Stool samples are important to confirm the outbreak cause, and determine strains that cause illness.
+Please distribute stool sample collection kits to 3 students (obtain parent permission if <18) or staff (MDH will provide kits; the testing is free of charge at the MDH Public Health Laboratory). - MDH will provide results. - If stools from students or staff were tested at a clinical laboratory, notify MDH of any results. - Q Report your final outbreak information (e.g., number sick, symptoms, dates) to MDH when requested. - This information is used to report to the National Outbreak Reporting System (NORS) (www.cdc.gov/nors/) and helps us understand disease burden and trends.
 Your facility name is not reported.